-Auditory Neuropathy Spectrum Disorder
+Auditory Neuropathy

-What is auditory neuropathy spectrum disorder?
+What is auditory neuropathy?

-Auditory neuropathy spectrum disorder (ANSD) is a hearing disorder in which sound enters the inner ear normally but the transmission of signals from the inner ear to the brain is impaired.
+Auditory neuropathy is a hearing disorder in which sound enters the inner ear normally but the transmission of signals from the inner ear to the brain is impaired.
 It can affect people of all ages, from infancy through adulthood.
-The number of people affected by auditory neuropathy is not known, but the condition affects a relatively small percentage of people who have hearing loss.
+The number of people affected by auditory neuropathy is not known, but the condition affects a relatively small percentage of people who are deaf or hearing-impaired.

-People with ANSD may detect sound at normal levels, or have a hearing loss ranging from mild to severe.
-What makes this hearing disorder challenging is the individuals have trouble understanding speech clearly, despite having the ability to detect it.
-In other words, speech perception ability is worse than would be predicted by the degree of hearing loss.
-For example, a person with ANSD may be able to hear sounds, but would still have difficulty recognizing spoken words.
+People with auditory neuropathy may have normal hearing, or hearing loss ranging from mild to severe; they always have poor speech-perception abilities, meaning they have trouble understanding speech clearly.
+Often, speech perception is worse than would be predicted by the degree of hearing loss.
+For example, a person with auditory neuropathy may be able to hear sounds, but would still have difficulty recognizing spoken words.
+Sounds may fade in and out for these individuals and seem out of sync.

-What causes ANSD?
+What causes auditory neuropathy?

-Although ANSD is not yet fully understood, scientists believe the condition probably has more than one cause.
-In some cases, it may involve damage to the inner hair cells -specialized sensory cells in the inner ear that transmit information about sounds through the nervous system to the brain.
+Although auditory neuropathy is not yet fully understood, scientists believe the condition probably has more than one cause.
+In some cases, it may involve damage to the inner hair cells-specialized sensory cells in the inner ear that transmit information about sounds through the nervous system to the brain.
 Other causes may include faulty connections between the inner hair cells and the nerve leading from the inner ear to the brain, or damage to the nerve itself.
 A combination of these problems may occur in some cases.
-Although outer hair cells-hair cells adjacent to and more numerous than the inner hair cells-are generally more prone to damage than inner hair cells, outer hair cells seem to function normally in people with ANSD.
+Although outer hair cells-hair cells adjacent to and more numerous than the inner hair cells-are generally more prone to damage than inner hair cells, outer hair cells seem to function normally in people with auditory neuropathy.